-There are three ways to meet this requirement:
+There are three ways to meet the capstone requirement:

 Restoration Ecology Capstone (ESRM 462, ESRM 463 and ESRM 464): A three-course yearlong capstone sequence in restoration ecology that begins in autumn.